frederic-perez/AmE-dictionary/data/dictionary.md

 __a hill of beans__ _idiom_ Something of little or no importance, value, or worth. _For all the congressman’s posturing about overhauling the tax system, his plan to do so is just a hill of beans._
 __a hot hand__ _idiom_ A continuous period of great success, luck, or fortune; a winning streak.
 __a juggling act__ _idiom_ A difficult and/or precarious situation in which several things are being attempted or must be maintained at the same time.
+__a kernel of truth__ _idiom_ A singular element of truth or wisdom within a greater story, narrative, speech, or claim, especially when most or all other elements are fictitious or of questionable veracity.
 __a knife in the back__ _idiom_ A grievous or supreme act of treachery or betrayal.
 (Usually preceding "of/for (someone).")
 __a lean patch__ _idiom_ A period of failure, decline, or poor performance or results.
 __a life of its own__ _idiom_ The state of something that exists and thrives outside and beyond the control of the point of origin.